rya-sge/access-denied/_posts/2026-09-14-fri-toolbox-flashcards.md

 ### Johnson bound

-**In plain words:** with a few more errors, several formulas could fit, but still only a few; beyond this line nobody knows.
+**In plain words:** The Johnson bound is the larger error level below which only a few formulas can fit a list; past it, nobody knows how many could.

 **Precisely:** The radius $$1 - \sqrt\rho$$ below which the number of Reed-Solomon codewords within $$\delta$$ of any word is provably bounded.
 Between it and $$1 - \rho$$ the list size for structured domains is unknown.